RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: The RecQuest Data Collection Protocol

 \boldheading{CRS Turns} On each system turn, the CRS performs one of three possible actions: asking an elicitation question, answering a participant's question, or providing a recommendation.
 All actions are generated by a target-aware conversational agent guided by a mix of rule-based heuristics and LLM output. \begin{itemize}[nosep, leftmargin=*] \item \emph{Elicitation.} When a participant expresses several preferences at once, the CRS restricts them to at most three constraints.
 If more are listed, the system asks which ones are most important before continuing.
 This keeps early turns focused and prevents participants from giving the entire need description in a single turn.
 Elicitation questions are open-ended but specific to attributes present in the domain’s schema (e.g., \emph{``Is weight or range more important for your use?''}).
 Thus, they maintain engagement through incremental exchanges. \item \emph{Answering questions.} When the participant asks about item attributes or domain facts, the CRS responds directly.
-All factual answers are LLM-generated and framed relative to the target item when applicable, so that information indirectly guides the user toward it without revealing the item’s identity. \item \emph{Recommendation.} A recommendation turn presents a single item from the domain’s curated collection together with an image and a short natural-language explanation.
+All factual answers are LLM-generated and framed relative to the target item when applicable, so that information indirectly guides the user toward it without revealing the item’s identity. \item \emph{Recommendation.} A recommendation turn presents a single item from the domain’s curated collection accompanied by an image and a short natural-language explanation.
 The explanation is generated through a two-step LLM procedure: (i) the system identifies key differences between the candidate item and the hidden target, and (ii) produces an explanation that highlights how those differences relate to the stated preferences (example in Fig. \ref{fig:screenshot}).
 The system may suggest a previously recommended item if new preferences align with it. \end{itemize}

 \boldheading{Game End} A session ends when the participant confirms a selection.
 The session length is a configurable parameter (limited to 15 minutes in our work).
-If the time expires, a soft grace period begins, allowing finalizing a selection from the recommendations already shown.
+If the time expires, a soft grace period begins, allowing participants to finalize a selection from the recommendations already shown.
 On confirmation, participants provide a brief, feature-based justification, after which the dialogue concludes.